binojohnthomas/AIND-Sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: For the diagonal sudoku problem, we use the same constraint propagation method as for regular sudokus.
 Here by adding two diagonal units we are resistricting the space.
-This result in faster result.
+Thus constraint propagation chop off the 'to-fill' search space.

 ### Install